jviszlai/swiper/README.md

 Fault-Tolerant Quantum Program Latency via Speculative Window Decoding"

 ## Installing dependencies
+Prerequisites:
+- git
-Requires git and Python 3.10 or 3.11.
+- Python 3.10 or 3.11
+- CMake and gcc (needed to install Python dependencies)

-Clone the repository with git and install Python dependencies using either pip (with `requirements.txt`) or poetry (with `pyproject.toml`).
+Clone the repository, then install the required dependencies using `pip` (with the `requirements.txt`) file or using `poetry` (with the `pyproject.toml` file).

+### Potential issues

+- Some users have reported issues installing the `tweedledum` dependency with the following error message: `Could NOT find nlohmann_json: Found unsuitable version "X.X.X", but required is at least "3.9.0"`.
+This occurs if you already have `nlohmann_json` installed on your system.
+If you encounter this, you need to manually install 3.9.0+ and retry.

 ## Organization
 ```